 Tennessee summer treats you just can’t beat

 Cool off from the summer heat with frozen treats from Mayfield Dairy.
 T.B.
 Mayfield Jr. purchased 45 Jersey cows in 1910 and began delivering milk to his neighbors in Athens, Tenn.
 The next generation picked up where he left off and in 1950 built the Southeast’s most modern milk plant.
 Mayfield is one of the nation’s leading dairies today.
 From fresh, cold milk to delicious ice cream flavors like Blueberry Cream Pie, Extreme Moose Tracks and Snickerdoodle, Mayfield continues to offer great selections for its customers.
-You can visit the factory in Athens 10 a.m. to 4 p.m.
+You can visit the factory 10 a.m. to 4 p.m.
 Monday, Tuesday, Thursday, Friday and 10 a.m. to 1 p.m.
-Saturday and learn how Mayfield churns out their delicious dairy products. i
+Saturday in Athens.

 Cool down with a stop at Las Paletas (traditional Mexican popsicles) for the refreshing flavored popsicles.
 They come in a variety of unique flavors like blackberry lime, chocolate banana, peaches and cream dipped in chocolate, and hot chocolate chili.
 Located in the 12th South district of Nashville, Tenn. it’s a small establishment surrounded by boutiques, shops and other eateries.
 Each pop costs $2.50, so you can try multiple flavors and decide your favorite.

-In Brooks Shaw’s Old Country Store in Casey Jones Village in Jackson, Tenn. there is a recreated 1890’s Ice Cream Parlor & Fudge Shoppe..
+In Brooks Shaw’s Old Country Store in Casey Jones Village in Jackson, Tenn. there is a recreated 1890’s Ice Cream Parlor & Fudge Shoppe.
 Hailed by USA Today as “One of the Top 50 Ice Cream Parlors in America,” the parlor serves up delicious frozen treats like praline pecan, mint chocolate chip, vanilla and chocolate ice cream, milkshakes, sundaes, banana splits and more.
-The tin ceiling and red wallpaper encourages you to sit and relax.
 Don’t forget to buy some homemade, delicious fudge for the rest of your road trip.